 After a year of supporting himself by bartending and waiting tables, he moved to New Orleans, Louisiana.
 He quickly found steady work playing alongside legendary musicians including Nicholas Payton, Jason Marsalis, Herlin Riley, Shannon Powell, Wessel Anderson, and Adonis Rose.
 He played with the New Orleans Jazz Orchestra from 2015-2017 and regularly contributed arrangements for the 18 piece band.
 In April of 2016 he shared the stage with Stevie Wonder for an impromptu 2 hour performance.

 In November of 2016, Grayson married his wife Betina.
 He took his wife’s last name, Brockamp, and no longer goes by his birth name, Gray Hackelman.
 During his engagement party, his brother-in-law, Bailey Hinton, performed several songs in dedication of the marriage.
 Grayson was very moved by the performance and soon after formed the band entitled the New Orleans Wildlife Band to feature Bailey.

 The group released their debut EP in September of 2017 under Paytone Records.
-On December 12th, 2018 they independently released their debut full-length album, "A Dream Or A Nightmare".
+On December 12th, 2018 they independently released their debut full-length album, "A Dream Or A Nightmare."
+After signing a record deal with Ropeadope Records, the album will be re-released on April 3, 2020.
 Brockamp continues to freelance as a bassist, composer, arranger, and educator.
 He regularly performs with Shannon Powell, Herlin Riley, and David Torkanowsky in New Orleans and around the world.